-What food do we take backpacking?
-What food should you take backpacking?
+What food do we take backpacking and what should you take?

-Recipes are below.
-More suggestions are below that.
+Recipes are below and more suggestions below that!

 – Tuna Packet Lunch of Champions

 – Thanksgiving on the Trail

 – Cheesy Rice and Beans with a packet of hot sauce